Current Ribes Law – State of Maine

 Currants, gooseberries and jostaberries, a hybrid black currant-gooseberry cross, are making a comeback.
 Interest in growing ribes species is growing in spite of the present ban on currants and gooseberries in Maine.
 (See the end of this article for more information.)

 Currants are extremely hardy, productive, fairly disease resistant, and ornamental plants.
 Traditionally used in making jams, jellies and juices, they also have a wide range of herbal uses, from a curative for mouth and throat ailments, fever and pregnancy ailments, to a deodorant and a promoter of longevity.
-When black currant twigs ate boiled in wafer for 20 minutes to make a tea and the tea is taken daily, it can significantly reduce or eradicate severe excema.
+When black currant twigs are boiled in water for 20 minutes to make a tea and the tea is taken daily, it can significantly reduce or eradicate severe excema.
 Currants are high in vitamin C, B and A, as well as several minerals.

 Red currants (Ribes rubrum) are tart, yet very flavorful, the source of the full-bodied red jelly that is commercially available.
 White currants (Ribes sativum) are less acidic and sweeter and are usually eaten fresh.
 They are not the source of the lightly colored, dried ‘currants’ in stores, which are actually a small grape.
 Black currants (Ribes nigrum) make excellent liqueurs, jams, fellies and herbal remedies.
 Many cultivars are excellent eaten fresh.
 Black currants have five times as much vitamin C as oranges.